- Boat Name: Arunga, ex. Courage VIII, ex. Arunga VI

 Switzerland.
 After taking part in the non-eventful races at Romanshorn,

-in the finals of the Australian-American Challenge Cup to St.
+in the finals of the American-Australian Challenge Cup to USA 112 St.

 Francis VII and was then stored at the Royal Prince Alfred Yacht

 Club at Pittwater.
-In August of that year it was shipped to Newport
+In August of that year the boat was shipped to Newport

-Beach under charter as a trial horse for Newport Harbor Yacht
+Beach, California under charter as a trial horse for the Newport Harbor Yacht

 Club.
 In March of '83 she was chartered to St. Francis Yacht

-Club, re-named 'St. Francis VIII,' and modified by Warwick Tompkins.
+Club, re-named 'St. Francis VIII,' and updated by Warwick Tompkins.

 Modifications included a beefed-up mast step and headsail winches

-set in the deck wells.
+set into deck wells.
 Under skipper Paul Cayard as 'US 118,'

-in the World Cup.
-After being trucked to San Francisco, where
+in the 1983 World Championships.
+After being trucked to San Francisco, Tom Blackaller

-she won the right to defend the Australian-American Challenge
+used the boat to successfully defend the American-Australian Challenge

-Cup for St. Francis and winning in four straight races, she was
+Cup for St. Francis YC in four straight races.
+After this she was

-stored in Sausalito, California until 1984.
-After being trucked
+stored in Sausalito, California until being sold to Paul Longridge and trucked

-to Victoria, BC and undergoing an extensive refit, she was then
+to Victoria, BC.
+After a refit she was then

-ships 'Junior' and 'Filippa' who came first and third.
+ships 'Junior' and 'Filippa' coming in first and third.
 There

 was one more win at the 1985 Seattle Cup, after which the boat